Skip to content

 ⛔ Denied by policy: Destructive shell command blocked by policy [policy@1.0.0 · DENY]

-The default policy blocks destructive shell (rm -rf, dd, mkfs) and secret access (.env, .pem, id_rsa, aws credentials), asks before git push / npm publish / edits to the guardrails themselves, fast-paths read-only git, and lets everything else through to Claude Code's normal permission flow.
+The default policy blocks destructive shell (rm -rf, dd, mkfs) and secret access (.env, .pem, id_rsa, aws credentials), asks before git push / npm publish / edits to the guardrails themselves, fast-paths read-only git, and lets everything else through to the agent's normal permission flow.

 Sharing across a team

-The default registration uses an absolute binary path in the git-ignored settings.local.json.
-To commit a portable hook for the whole team, run ordo guard init --shared — it registers npx -y @ordo-engine/cli guard hook in .claude/settings.json instead.
+The default registration uses an absolute binary path in the git-ignored, agent-local settings file.
+To commit a portable hook for the whole team, add --shared — it registers npx -y @ordo-engine/cli guard hook (with an --agent suffix for Codex/Cursor) in the agent's shared/committed config instead.
+Claude Code is the only agent that distinguishes shared vs. local files (.claude/settings.json vs. .claude/settings.local.json); Codex CLI and Cursor each have one project-local file, but --shared still swaps in the portable command.

 The input your policy sees